kajuberdut/dsorm/README.md

 ### Should I use this?
 #### You should **not** use dsORM if:
 * You can't work with SQLite
-* You don't have any idea how SQL works and need maximal hand holding
 * You want something that enforces best practices

 #### You should use dsORM if: